 When Should I Call My Dentist About Sensitivity?

 Tooth sensitivity is often a symptom of a severe dental problem.
 Cavities, gum disease, and worn fillings can all cause sensitivity pain and require a dentist’s intervention to repair.

 Even if your enamel has worn away without a larger dental issue’s influence, it still must be treated by a dentist to alleviate the pain.
-Your tooth could be at risk of further dental harm.
-For this reason, you should contact your dentist as soon as possible if you experience tooth pain.
+Your tooth could be at risk of further dental harm, so contact your dentist if you experience tooth pain.

 What Dental Treatment Can I Expect?

 Treatment for tooth sensitivity depends on the root cause of the pain.
 Your dentist can evaluate the causation of your sensitivity during an exam.
 Minor sensitivity may be relieved by brushing your teeth with desensitizing toothpaste.
 Cavities will require a dentist to remove tooth decay and fill the cavity.

 Severe damage may need restorative treatment with a dental crown.
 The crown can replace enamel and shield exposed dentin, stopping external stimulation and alleviating tooth sensitivity pain.

 Emergency dental care is available in Claremont, CA at Claremont Dental Institute.
 Call us at 909-277-6919, or contact our office online.